Description

 The Bioplastics Market Report is now also available in parts (e.g. individual country profiles or all manufacturer profiles).
 Please feel free to contact us and we will immediately send you an offer for your specific selection.

-Chapter 1 of the study provides a comprehensive portrayal and analysis of the global bioplastics market – including forecasts up to 2031: for each region, the development of demand (tonnes), revenue (USD and EUR) and production (tonnes) is outlined.
+Chapter 1 of the new market study provides a comprehensive presentation and analysis of the global bioplastics market with forecasts up to 2034: The development of demand (in tonnes), revenues (in USD and EUR), and production (in tonnes) is shown for each region.

-For the regions Europe, North America, Asia-Pacific and “Rest of the World”, the production of bioplastics is divided into the product groups:
+For the regions Europe, North America, Asia-Pacific and “rest of the world”, the bioplastic production is broken down into the following product groups:

 - Polylactic acid (PLA)